-Hormone Replacement Therapy has risks.
+Hormone Replacement Therapy (HRT) has risks

 Relief from hot flashes and night sweats is the primary reason women seek hormone replacement therapy (HRT) which may include estrogen and progestin hormones.
 Although effective, depending on your specific circumstances, HRT is associated with serious risks (increased risks of cancer, blood clots, heart disease, and stroke).
 Acupuncture can be seen as an alternative to HRT with other benefits other than just avoiding the HRT risks!

-Phone us at 780-437-7723 or contact us here if you have any questions or want to set up a consultation.BOOK ONLINE
+Phone us at 780-437-7723 or contact us if you have any questions or want to set up a consultation.BOOK ONLINE